 The lawsuits claim that AMCA’s failure to properly safeguard consumers’ information allowed hackers to access its systems for eight months.
 Had the company properly safeguarded and monitored it systems, the breach would not have occurred or AMCA would have discovered the breach much sooner, according to the suits.

-Quest, LabCorp, AMCA and Quest sub-vendor Optum360 had a duty to keep patients’ information confidential, yet failed to take the steps needed to do so.
+Quest, LabCorp, the other labs and AMCA had a duty to keep patients’ information confidential, yet failed to take the steps needed to do so.
 Specifically, the suits claim the defendants neglected their responsibilities to consumers when they failed to:

 Maintain proper data security systems to prevent data breaches and cyberattacks